postageapp/feather/README.md

 # feather

-A simple text template system for generating output for a variety of uses including plain-text, HTML, and JavaScript.
+A simple text template system inspired by Mustache for generating output for a variety of uses including plain-text, HTML, and JavaScript.

 ## Examples